top of page

 Enjay Presses

-Lizzie has a full sized Enjay etching press in her own studio, and uses a portable RP12 Enjay when she is on the road.
-She loves them both so much she recently became a contact person for Enjay in NSW.
+Lizzie has a full sized Enjay etching press in her own studio, and 2 portable RP12 Enjay presses on the road.
+She loves them both so much she is a contact person for Enjay in NSW.
 If you would like to check them out, call Lizzie today on 0487184059

 bottom of page